Eskatrem/eskatrem.github.io/Newton-Raphson.md

 returns the list `(+ 1 x)`.

+####Creating an anonymous function from a list

+Once we have extracted the code of `func` we will calculate its derivative as a list representing its syntactic tree, and then we will need to make a function out of it.
+This can be done with a macro:

+    (defmacro make-function [variable core]
+        (list 'fn [variable] core))

 ####Clojure implementation of Newton-Raphson

 We can get the variables names of a function the same way we got its